outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - make function/query list for workflows, starting with information formats

+  - why do phase shifts happen - bc of the ability for aggregated information to be measured as something else
+    - example: molecules identifiable as a set, data identifiable as a cluster, pattern identifiable as an emergency

+  - what are the aggregate effects of many errors in selection of algorithms/parameters/processing/deployment - what phase shifts emerge from repeated or interacting error types?

   - identify attribute: attributes can be reduced to 'position', implemented as a:

       - relationship type (relative difference)